pic

 Ministry research findings directly or indirectly benefit all citizens of the Nation.
 The Ministry, through inspection and grading services, safeguards and ensures standards of quality in the daily food supply.

-2nd Vice President, Minister John Kealoha Garcia
+§101.2 Commerce | 2nd Vice President, Minister John Kealoha Garcia

 The Ministry of Commerce encourages, serves, and promotes the Nation’s international trade, economic growth, and technological advancement.
-Within this framework and together with a policy of promoting the national interest through the encouragement of the competitive free enterprise system, the Ministry provides a wide variety of programs.
+Within this framework and together with a policy of promoting the national interest through the encouragement of the competitive free enterprise system.

-Minister Raul Nohea Goodness
+§101.3 Communications | Minister Raul Nohea Goodness

 The Ministry of Communications is the primary authority for communications law, regulation, and technological innovation.

 Promoting competition, innovation, and investment in broadband services and facilities.
 To ensure a just competitive framework for the birth of the communications evolution.
-Providing leadership in strengthening the defense of the Nation’s communications infrastructure, including postal service, satellite, submarine cable, fiber optic, broadband internet, cell phone
+Providing leadership in strengthening the defense of the Nation’s communications infrastructure, including postal service, satellite, submarine cable, fiber optic, broadband internet, cell phone and other communications devices.

-President, Minister, Pu’uhonua D.K.B.
+§101.4 Defense | President, Pu’uhonua D.K.B.
 Kanahele

 The Ministry of Defense is responsible for providing the military and para-military forces needed to deter war and to protect and maintain the peace & security of the Nation and its citizens.
 Development of civil defense, active military, paramilitary, and paramedic units.